Skip navigation

 School: Humanities and Social Sciences

-My forthcoming monograph, African Hustler Narratives: E-fraud Economy and Postmillennial Capitalism (University of Michigan Press), develops a theoretical account of hustler subjectivity and neoliberal improvisation in contemporary African literature.
-This research is also being adapted into a documentary film, African Robinhood: The Making of a Prodigal Scammer, reflecting my commitment to public-facing and interdisciplinary scholarship.
+My forthcoming debut monograph, African Hustler Narratives: E-fraud Economy and Postmillennial Capitalism (University of Michigan Press), develops a radical theorization of the hustler figure as central to a critique of colonial capitalism and its persistent logic of exclusion engendered by neocolonial economic policies, including neoliberal structural adjustments, intensified by the rise of digital capitalism in the postmillennial moment.
+This research has also been adapted into a documentary film, African Robinhood: The Making of a Prodigal Scammer, reflecting my commitment to public-facing scholarship.

 My work has appeared in leading journals and edited collections, and I am the editor of the special issue, “Narratives of Capital: Representations of Economic Thought in Contemporary African Literature” (Journal of Postcolonial Writing, 2025).